paugi13/articulated_structures/README.md

 # articulated_structures
-# Program to calculate 2D structures fiven its geometry and section and mat caractheristics
+# Program to calculate 2D structures given its geometry and section and mat caractheristics